FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-searchbox.md

 ```

 ### On Focus
-With the property `suggest-onfocus` set to `true`, the suggest will
+With the property `suggest-onfocus` set to `"true"`, the suggest will
 open when the user clicks into the input or the input gets focus.
 ```html
 <ff-searchbox suggest-onfocus="true">